SatelliteQE/nailgun/docs/examples.rst

 ``'verify_ssl'`` in to a dictionary and a second piece of code might retrieve a value named ``'verify'``.
 This is a mistake, but you won't know about it until runtime.
-In contrast, the ``ServerConfig`` objects have an explicit set of possible instance attributes, and tools such as Pylint can use this information when linting code.
+In contrast, the ``ServerConfig`` objects have an explicit set of possible instance attributes, and tools such as Flake can use this information when linting code.
 (Similarly, NailGun's entity objects such as ``Organization`` and ``User`` have an explicit set of possible instance attributes.)
 Thus, NailGun allows for more effective static analysis.